alan-turing-institute/affinity-vae/tutorials/README.md

 First thing you need to do is to modify the `mnist_config.yml` file to point to the absolute paths of the data, classes, and affinity files.
-Currently, the paths in the config file are relative this directory but this can cause issues when running the code from a different directory.
+Currently, the paths in the config file are relative to this directory but this can cause issues when running the code from a different directory.
 To modify the paths, open the `mnist_config.yml` file and change the following lines: